abhiseksh/TG-FILE-TO-PERSONAL-DRIVE-BY-XdaABHI/README.md

 # Google Drive Uploader Telegram Bot
 **A Telegram bot to upload files from Telegram or Direct links to Google Drive.**
-- Find it on Telegram as [Google Drive Uploader](https://t.me/HyperDestroyerbot)
+- Find it on Telegram as [Google Drive Uploader Bot](https://t.me/HyperDestroyerbot)

 ## Features
 - [X] Telegram files support.